-This edition of Pursuit Picks we look at tips for training at home – recommendations from the SportPursuit team for keeping fit and active if you’re restricted to the house.
+This edition of Pursuit Picks we look at tips for training indoors.
+As the seasons turn and the weather gets worse, sometimes you just can’t face the rain or the cold.
+Here are some recommendations from the SportPursuit team for keeping fit and active if you want to stay inside.

 1. Get the gear